 Growing up in South LA and Boyle Heights, Victor Mejia participated in TELACU Education Foundation Programs since middle school.
-“I began in the Talent Search Program,” recalls Victor, “and continued until I graduated from high school.
-TELACU instilled in me the knowledge that regardless of socio-economic status or the neighborhoods that I lived in, I could go to college and do something important in life.”
+“I began in the Talent Search Program,” he recalls, “and continued until I graduated from high school.
+TELACU instilled in me the knowledge that, regardless of socio-economic status or the neighborhoods that I lived in, I could go to college and do something important in life.”

 Graduating from high school in 2005, Victor also progressed into TELACU’s College Success Program.
-Victor recalls that “the financial support provided to me as a Scholar helped me excel in school.
+He recalls that “the financial support provided to me as a Scholar helped me excel in school.
 I was able to better focus on my academics, which helped me land four summer internships at NASA.”